Online Exhibits

 Moccasins

 Light, flexible and strong, moccasins are practical all-weather footwear.
 They are also beautiful, and the design of each pair is unique.
+Explore this Google Arts and Culture exhibit by the Wyoming State Museum.

 Learn more